Fred Perry (clothing label): History

-In the late 1940s, with his illustrious playing career entering its twilight, Perry was approached by, and then collaborated with Tibby Wegner, an Austrian footballer, to create the first sweatband.
+In the late 1940s, with his illustrious playing career entering its twilight, British tennis player Fred Perry was approached by, and then collaborated with Tibor (Tibby) Wegner, a former Austrian international footballer, and a fine tennis player himself, to create the first sweatband.
 The sweatbands were produced in Leicester, and branded as Fred Perry Sportswear.
 The sweatbands enjoyed considerable success, helped by Wegner and Perry's strategy of giving them for free to top players and persuading them to wear them at tournaments.
 Inspired by this success, Wegner and Perry, following on from the creation of a sporting clothes brand by French tennis player René Lacoste, decided to found their own sporting clothes brand, called simply Fred Perry.
 The brand was officially founded in 1952.

 Perry, an avid pipe smoker, initially wanted a pipe for the logo, however Wegner persuaded him to reconsider, and they settled on the wreath logo, the Roman symbol of victory.
 However, this was also the logo of the All England Club and Davis Cup team, so permission would be required to use it.
 Despite Perry's fractious relationship with the All England Club, Wegner and Perry were given permission to use the laurel wreath logo.
-Launched at Wimbledon in 1952, the Fred Perry tennis shirt, made from white knitted cotton pique with short sleeves and a buttoned placket, and initially only available in two colours – white and black. was an immediate success, and other items of sportwear were soon added.
+Launched at Wimbledon in 1952, the Fred Perry tennis shirt, made from white knitted cotton pique with short sleeves and a buttoned placket, and initially only available in two colours – white and black – was an immediate success, and other items of sportwear were soon added.
 The new sporting brand received further exposure when it was worn by prominent tennis players of the time Jaroslav Drobný and Neale Fraser.

 Although the Fred Perry brand was founded as a brand of sporting clothes, it went on to be associated with various UK alternative cultures, subcultures and movements.
 Fans of the brand are sometimes referred to as 'Perryheads'.
-In the 60s, Fred Perry was significantly associated with the Mod movement when, along with Ben Sherman and Lonsdale, it was adopted as the brand of choice by mods.
-The brand also attracted attention when it was worn by James Bond in 1965's Thunderball.
-The brand remained popular in the 70s, and early 80s, with skinheads and Mod revivalism, with The Jam frontman Paul Weller often wearing Fred Perry polos.
+In the 60s, Fred Perry was significantly associated with the mod movement when, along with Ben Sherman and Lonsdale, it was adopted as the brand of choice by mods.
+The brand also attracted attention when it was worn by James Bond in the 1965 film Thunderball.
+The brand remained popular in the 70s, and early 80s, with skinheads and mod revivalism, with The Jam frontman Paul Weller often wearing Fred Perry polos.
 The later 80s saw the Fred Perry brand become associated with the National Front, and move into the margins.
 In the mid-1990s, the popularity of the Fred Perry brand in the United Kingdom was revived when it was adopted by the band Blur.

 Blur, sick of the popularity of Grunge and the Americanisation of British youth culture, called for a return to all things British made, and this manifesto was delivered while wearing Fred Perry.